Lord Webb Seymour: Life

-In 1799 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1799, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir James Hall, 4th Baronet, Andrew Duncan, the elder, and Robert Kennedy.
 He served as Vice President to the Society 1802 to 1805.
 In 1802 he was elected a Fellow of the Royal Society of London.

-Upon the threat of Napoleonic invasion of England, Seymour from 1803 to 1805 took command of a company of volunteers in Devonshire.
+Upon the threat of Napoleonic invasion of England, Seymour from 1803–5 took command of a company of volunteers in Devonshire.

 In 1805 he returned to Edinburgh and settled there with his brother at 2 Abercromby Place until the end of his life, with occasional trips to England.
 He published a few pages on geology but nothing else.

 He died at Abercromby Place on 15 April 1819, and (due to his position and influence) was buried in the Royal Chapel at Holyrood Abbey next to Holyrood Palace.

 He was unmarried and had no children.

-Artistic Recognition
+Artistic recognition

-His cameo by John Henning (1771-1851) is held by the Scottish National Portrait Gallery.
+His cameo by John Henning is held by the Scottish National Portrait Gallery.